Skip to main content

 Why separate roadmap tools often drift from reality

 When planning lives too far from execution, the roadmap becomes a storytelling layer detached from the work itself.
-That is when dates stay pretty while delivery moves elsewhere.
+That is when dates stay polished while delivery moves elsewhere.

 This is why some smaller teams do better with roadmap views inside or near their issue tracker.